-- 38. Termination of the council: Upon vacancy of the diocesan See, the council shall cease to function as an official body.
-The chairperson of the council, however, shall immediately contact the diocesan administrator or apostolic administrator to confirm its existence as a voluntary and unofficial organization to insure the continuation of the work of its committees until such time as the council itself is reconstituted by the new diocesan bishop. - 39.
-Amendments: These statutes may be amended or revised by a two-thirds vote of the community.
-The amendments become effective only when approved by the bishop.
+- 35. Vacancy of the Diocesan See: Upon vacancy of the diocesan See, the council shall continue to function as an official body.
+The chairperson of the council, however, shall immediately contact the diocesan administrator or apostolic administrator to confirm its existence to ensure the continuation of the work of the council and its committees. - 36.
+Amendments: These statutes may be amended or revised by a two-thirds vote of the quorum present at the annual assembly.
+The amendments become effective only when approved by the Bishop.
 Notice of such proposed amendments shall be sent to all members no later than 30 days prior to the vote.
-All amendments shall be sent to the Executive Committee.
+All amendments shall be sent to the executive committee.